eheintzmann/OC-3---Back-end-Java-Spring/README.md

 API of connection between future tenants and owners for seasonal rental on the Basque coast at first and, later, all over France.

 ## Technologies
-* Java
+* Java 17
-* Spring Boot
+* Spring Boot 3.1
+* MySql 8.1

 ## Getting started
-1. Don't forget to clone the project repository with [git](https://git-scm.com/).
+Don't forget to clone the project repository with [git](https://git-scm.com/).
 `https://github.com/eheintzmann/OC3-Back-end-Java-Spring.git`